AgnetaSmergelyte/final-assignment-front/README.md

 ## Back-End:

+Server has been powered by Node.js, a runtime environment known for its non-blocking, event-driven architecture, making it ideal for scalable applications.

+Express.js, a minimal and flexible Node.js web application framework, was used to build the server's API endpoints and handle middleware.

-Database: Data storage and management is handled using MongoDB, a NoSQL database known for its flexibility and scalability.
+Data storage and management is handled using MongoDB, a NoSQL database known for its flexibility and scalability.

-Password Security: User passwords are securely hashed using bcrypt, ensuring data protection and security.
+User passwords are securely hashed using bcrypt, ensuring data protection and security.

-Authorization: Implemented JWT (JSON Web Tokens) for secure and efficient user authorization, allowing for protected routes and actions based on user roles or permissions.
+Implemented JWT (JSON Web Tokens) for secure and efficient user authorization, allowing for protected routes and actions.

-Real-time Communication: The platform supports real-time interactions using Socket.io for instant messaging and live post updates.
+The platform supports real-time interactions using Socket.io for instant messaging and live post updates.

-User Management: ViewExpress is employed for tasks like user registration, login functionalities, managing posts, and overseeing message exchanges.

 # Take a look